tara-m-harwood/elixa-duxworth-frontend/README.md

 ## License

-"Elixa Newpal" and "elixa.io" are copyrights of Tara Harwood, 2021, all rights reserved.
+"Elixa Duxworth", "Elixa Newpal" and "elixa.io" are copyrights of Tara Harwood, 2021, all rights reserved.

 All of the code in this project is free software and can be used for any purpose.
 Attribution is appreciated, but not required.